Welcome to the Friends of Blue web site.

 Today, these products of British potters are far better appreciated than ever before and are sought after by collectors, not only in the UK, but also abroad, particularly in North America, to where large quantities of the wares were exported during the first quarter of the nineteenth century.

 For as little as £20.00 p.a. (£25.00 overseas) you can become a Member of the Friends of Blue, receiving four illustrated newsletters (Bulletins) per year, and gaining access, by arrangement with the Keeper of Records, to the Club's Records built up over more than thirty years by the efforts and information of Members.
 The Annual General Meeting and Day Conference is held on the last Sunday in June.
 Local Meetings of small groups of Members are also encouraged.
 These are offered and hosted by individual Members in their own homes with the help of Committee Members.
 Special previews of auction sales and free catalogues are also offered.
 Why not download an Application Form now and visit other pages on our web site to find out more about us.The club was founded 41 years ago and members are now able to view our earliest bulletins in the Members only section.
 Currently Nos 1 - 70 are available to view on line, plus the last 10 or so most recent ones.

-The other exhibition, which is scheduled for January 2015, will be at the V & A in London and features blue and white British printed ceramics from the earliest years.
+There is an exhibition at the V & A in London that features blue and white British printed ceramics from the earliest years.